Black Disciples

 In the year 1953, African American street gangs began to form in Englewood like the Englewood Boys and the 75th Street Brims.
 These gangs dealt with the worst of the racial battles.
 The Brims were in the far southern part of Englewood and even drifted into the neighboring Greater Grand Crossing neighborhood.
 I am not sure if the Brims and Englewood Boys were allies or not.
 I have also heard that Imperial Chaplains and Clovers, who were the biggest African American gangs on the west side were in the Englewood area during these more mid-50s years, but I cannot confirm that.

 In the year 1958, construction began on the Dan Ryan Expressway which successfully uprooted a portion of Englewood, Washington Park, Roseland, Morgan Park and Fuller Park.
 This mainly affected the impoverished African American community in these neighborhoods all by design.
 Many impoverished African Americans had to move in a pinch and areas like Englewood and northern Hyde Park was all that was available and affordable.
 These mostly white areas became further enraged and the racial differences went full scale.
-This is when “Lavergne” gathered many African American youths in the Englewood and northern Hyde Park areas mostly consisting of boys between the ages of 11-13 years old alongside the Englewood Boys and 75th Street Brims who were older boys.
-I am not positive but it is possible Lavergne and another named Richard “Champ” Strong were possible members of the Englewood Boys or the Brims.
+According to legends I heard from old heads, this is when “Lavergne” gathered many African American youths in the Englewood and northern Hyde Park areas mostly consisting of boys between the ages of 11-13 years old alongside the Englewood Boys and 75th Street Brims who were older boys.
 It become decided to come together as one major force to be reckoned with to battle these racial issues but to also deal with the aggressive Egyptian Cobras that were now growing in the Englewood and Hyde Park areas.
 The Cobras were another African American gang that started in 1958 and were aggressively growing on the south side.
 The boys decided to flip through the holy bible to get ideas and that’s when it dawned on them to use the name “Disciple” in their title.
 The boys then added on the prefix “Devil’s” to give the name an intimidating edge to it.
-After that was decided the Disciples were simultaneously at 43rd Street in Kenwood and scattered throughout Englewood.
+After that was decided the Disciples were simultaneously at 43rd Street in Kenwood and scattered throughout Englewood but especially concentrated along the eastern part of 63rd Street from Normal Street to State Street and Disciples were heavily gathered in the Ogden Park area of Englewood, the first African American community in Englewood.
 A Disciples group known as the East Side Disciples was the group that started at 43rd and spread all the way south into Hyde Park to 53rd and Kimbark.
-53rd and Kimbark became East Side Disciple headquarters and basically the headquarters for all city-wide Disciples, however, Englewood Disciples tended to gather at 63rd and Stewart.
+53rd and Kimbark became East Side Disciple headquarters and basically the headquarters for all city-wide Disciples, however, Englewood Disciples tended to gather at 63rd and Stewart/Normal.

 Some founding members were Richard “Champ” Strong who was nominated as the first leader of the Disciples, David Barksdale, D Steele, Mingo Shread, Prince Old Timer Rob Allen, Roy “Kilroy” Dawson, Byron “Big Shoe” Coffey, Leonard Longstreet, Night Walker, Lavergne and various others.
 The Disciples kept their business out of the press.
 The Disciples established headquarters at the Hyde Park intersection of 53rd and Kimbark which became their very first stronghold.
 The Disciples created the symbols of the star of David, pitchfork, and devil’s tail with devil horns when they formed in 1958.